top of page

 5. Converse and save AI chats for each encounter:

-1. Prepare for the encounter with a description - I want to engage all 5 senses if possible and use this opportunity to try and build an emotional connection with my story.
+1. Prepare for the encounter with a description - I want to engage all 5 senses if possible.
+I use this opportunity to try and build an emotional connection with my players and with the story.

 2. Plan for different twists, dialogs and outcomes - depending on the encounter I like to introduce a twist to create a surprise, incorporate interesting dialog, a puzzle and different outcomes.